AdaCore/ada-spark-rfcs/considered/rfc-oop-constructors.rst

       V2 : T2 := T2'Make (10);
    end P;

-As for fields, only the type discriminants can be initialized by the initialization list.
+As for fields, only the discriminants of the current type can be initialized by the initialization list, not the parents.
 In addition, in the presence of constructors, the parent type discriminants are not set.
 For example:

 .. code-block:: ada